SQL Server Native Client Support for High Availability, Disaster Recovery

 Read-only routing is a feature that can ensure the availability of a read-only replica of a database.
 To enable read-only routing, all of the following apply:

-You must connect to an Always On Availability Group availability group listener.
+You must connect to an Always On availability group listener.

-The Availability Group must be configured by the database administrator to enable read-only routing.
+The database administrator must configure the availability group to enable read-only routing.

 Two ODBC connection string keywords were added to support Always On availability groups in SQL Server Native Client: